sfomuseum/geocoder/README.md

 ![](docs/images/geocoder-demo-vector-khmer-rouge.png)

 Anything else may get weird.
 Large language models are weird.
-For example, searching for "ham and cheese" and getting back results for towns called "Sandwich":
+For example, searching for "ham and cheese" and getting back results for towns called "Sandwich" which is... kind of not-wrong?

 ![](docs/images/geocoder-demo-vector-ham-cheese.png)